MrMicrowaveOven/freeups/ReadMe.md

 The only two relevant Perks to this simulation are __free_upgrade_chance_perk__ and __perk_wave_requirement_decrease__.

 __free_upgrade_chance_perk__ increases your chances of a free upgrade each wave by `6.25%`.
 This perk is the single most important perk to maxing out __ELS__ early, since you'll get more free upgrades sooner.
-You can get 5 of them in a run, which eventually increases my Free Upgrade Chance to `98.84%`.
+You can get 5 of them in a run, which eventually increases my Free Upgrade Chance to `99.83%`.

 __perk_wave_requirement_decrease__ decreases the wave requirement for perks by `25%`.
-In other words, while I can generally pick my second perk at Wave 374, if I've picked perk_wave_requirement_decrease as my first perk my second perk will come at (1 - .25) * 374 = 285.5, or Wave 285.
+In other words, while I can generally pick my second perk at Wave 374, if I've picked perk_wave_requirement_decrease as my first perk, my second perk will come at (1 - .25) * 374 = 285.5, or Wave 285.
 This can be great for getting Perks early during a run, and it generally pays for itself quickly.

 You can get 3 perk_wave_requirement_decrease Perks during a run, which maxes out at decreasing the wave requirement for perks by 75%.
 In addition, if selected AFTER a Perk would have been gained with perk_wave_requirement_decrease, Perks are given retroactively.
 So if selected later in a run (Wave 2000 or so), all Perks that would have been recieved with the reduced requirement are given, hence multiple Perks are given at once.

 Finally, I can choose a Perk to always appear on my list of selectable perks as my FIRST Perk.
 Meaning I can choose what my first Perk will be every run.
-After that I can select from one of 4 perks that are chosen at random.
+For every Perk thereafter I will select from one of 4 perks that are chosen at random.

 ## The Question